 Disney Springs West Side offers some great entertainment and eating venues as well some interesting shops.

 If visiting the West Side, you can park in the Orange multi-story garage which gives direct access.
-There are also four open air parking lots just a few minutes walk away; namely Strawberry, Watermelon, Grapefruit and Mango.
+There are also three open air parking lots just a few minutes walk away; namely Strawberry, Watermelon and Mango.

 Entertainment at West Side

 The majority of the entertainment venues are concentrated in the West Side area (click on links for more information):

-- La Nouba by Cirque du Soleil (closed on December 31, 2017) — shaped like a giant ivory coloured circus tent, the Cirque du Soleil theatre holds over 1,600 guests and typically there are two performances a day at 6 p.m. and 9 p.m., five days a week, Tuesday through Saturday though dates and times may vary.
+- Drawn to Life by Cirque du Soleil (due to open in March 2020) — shaped like a giant ivory coloured circus tent, the Cirque du Soleil theatre holds nearly 1,600 guests and typically there are two performances a day at 6 p.m. and 9 p.m., five days a week, Tuesday through Saturday though dates and times may vary.
 Each show lasts around 90 minutes and features dancers, acrobats, circus jugglers, clowns and trapeze artists, singers and live music.
-Tickets for La Nouba start at $59 plus tax.
-Cirque du Soleil has announced at a new show will replace La Nouba, inspired by Disney’s heritage of animation and is a collaboration between Cirque du Soleil, Walt Disney Animation Studios and Walt Disney Imagineering
+Tickets for Drawn to Life will start at $79 plus tax.
+Drawn to Life is inspired by Disney’s heritage of animation and is a collaboration between Cirque du Soleil, Walt Disney Animation Studios and Walt Disney Imagineering

-- House of Blues — a 2,000 seat concert hall offering live music, everything from gospel to rock ’n’ roll, latin, hip-hop, R&B, reggae and of course blues.
+- House of Blues Music Hall — a 2,000 seat concert hall offering live music, everything from gospel to rock ’n’ roll, latin, hip-hop, R&B, reggae and of course blues.
 Concert dates and ticket prices vary.